Numerical simulation of quadratic BSDEs: Introduction

 \subsection{Known results on the approximation of quadratic BSDEs}

-The design of efficient algorithms to solve BSDEs in any reasonable dimension has been intensively studied since the first work of Chevance \cite{Chevance-97}, see e.g. \cite{Zhang-04,Bouchard-Touzi-04,Gobet-Lemor-Warin-05, Chassagneux-Crisan-13, Chassagneux-12} and the references therein.
+The design of efficient algorithms to solve BSDEs in any reasonable dimension has been intensively studied since the first work of Chevance \cite{Chevance-97}; see, for example, \cite{Zhang-04,Bouchard-Touzi-04,Gobet-Lemor-Warin-05,Chassagneux-Crisan-13,Chassagneux-12} and the references therein.
 In all these articles, the driver $f$ of the BSDE is a Lipschitz function with respect to $z$ and this assumption plays a key role in the proofs.

 Up to now, there have been few results on the time-discretization and numerical simulation of quadratic BSDEs.
 We review now all the techniques that allow to compute the solution of quadratic BSDEs, to the best of our knowledge.
-None of them provide a suitable complete answer to the approximation of the BSDE \eqref{BSDE}.
+None of them provide a suitable complete answer to the approximation of the BSDE (\ref{BSDE}).

-First of all, when the generator has a specific form (roughly speaking the generator is a sum of a purely quadratic term $z \mapsto C\abs{z}^2$ and a Lipschitz function) it is possible to solve almost explicitly the quadratic BSDE by using an exponential transformation method, also called Cole-Hopf transform (see e.g. \cite{Imkeller-Reis-Zhang-10}).
+First of all, when the generator has a specific form (roughly speaking the generator is a sum of a purely quadratic term $z \mapsto C\vert z\vert^2$ and a Lipschitz function) it is possible to solve almost explicitly the quadratic BSDE by using an exponential transformation method, also called Cole--Hopf transform (see, e.g., \cite {Imkeller-Reis-Zhang-10}).

-It is also possible to solve some specific quadratic Markovian BSDEs by solving a fully coupled forward backward system, i.e. when $Y$ and $Z$ appear also in the coefficients of \eqref{SDE}.
+It is also possible to solve some specific quadratic Markovian BSDEs by solving a fully coupled forward backward system, that is, when $Y$ and $Z$ appear also in the coefficients of (\ref{SDE}).
 This is the method used by Delarue and Menozzi in \cite{Delarue-Menozzi-06,Delarue-Menozzi-08} where they solved in particular the deterministic KPZ equation.
-But approximation results for fully coupled forward backward systems need strong assumptions on the regularity of coefficients and a uniform ellipticity assumption for $\sigma$.
+But approximation results for fully coupled forward--backward systems need strong assumptions on the regularity of coefficients and a uniform ellipticity assumption for $\sigma$.
 Moreover, their implementation is not straightforward (due to the coupling).